Summary of Orbits Explained

 The area of a triangle is equal to one half the base times its height.
 From that property it follows that any triangle whose base is caused to vary in inverse proportion to its height will have a constant area.
 Consider what happens to areas swept by the planet during successive equal tiny time intervals.
 During each equal instant of time the distance traveled by the planet in the direction of tangential velocity is directly proportional to the tangential velocity itself since the product of time and velocity is what determines distance.
 This distance traveled during the instant in time determines the height of the triangle of area swept by the planet.
 The other important side of the triangle, its base, represents the distance of the planet to the Sun, as was previously stated.
 Since in Orbits Explained we will be able to show that the triangular area swept by the planet during equal instants of time is constant, we can state that the height of the triangle (proportional to the planet’s tangential velocity) and the base of the triangle (equal to the planet’s distance to the Sun) must be inversely proportional to each other.
 Alas, we have our two inversely related properties, tangential velocity and distance to the Sun, to assign to the hododyne.

-Now we can pursue our plan of exploiting the inverse relationship between the planet’s momentary tangential velocity and the planet’s distance to the Sun by using our geometric device, the hododyne, to generate line segments that are inversely proportional to each other.
+Now we can pursue our plan of exploiting the inverse proportion between the planet’s momentary tangential velocity and the planet’s distance to the Sun by using our geometric device, the hododyne, to generate line segments that are inversely proportional to each other.
 All that needs to be done is to assign one line segment to represent distance to the Sun and the other line segment to represent tangential velocity of the planet during an instant of time.
 Then as the two parts of the hododyne are made to spin, the position and tangential velocity of the planet become evident, revealing the orbital path of the planet as follows:

 First, let’s recall that as the parts of the hododyne spin, the angle between the parts might be less than or greater than 90 degrees and that Point H moves to an extension of line AB when the angle between the spinning segments AC and AB is greater than 90 degrees: